-3. Then click & Drag the Hardware Acceleration slider to None.
+3. Then click and drag the Hardware Acceleration slider to None.

 Update Your Windows

-Updating Windows may fix Thread Stuck in Device Driver error.
+Updating Windows may fix the Thread Stuck in Device Driver error.
 Follow the steps to do it:

-1. At First, Press the Windows Key+I and then Click Update & Security from the settings window.
+1. First, Press the Windows Key+I and then Click Update & Security from the settings window.

 2. Then Click on Check for Updates to check for any latest update for Windows released by Microsoft.

 If there are any pending updates, download and install all the latest updates.
-After completing the updates, reboot your computer and check whether the Thread Stuck in Device Driver error is resolved.
+After the updates are complete, reboot your computer and check whether the Thread Stuck in Device Driver error is resolved.

-Updating your BIOS can also fix Thread Stuck in Device Driver error on your PC.
+Updating your BIOS can also fix the Thread Stuck in Device Driver error on your PC.

 - After opening the System Information window, find your BIOS Version and Date, then note them down.